Mindfulness Teacher

 MTTC trainees will receive further expansion of information below with regard to safeguards, work conditions and more.

-During Module 2, Trainee Mindfulness Teachers will learn about ethics, mindful responses to situations, ways to maximise safety for everybody and steps to take with opportunity to ask questions.
+During Module 2, Trainee Mindfulness Teachers will learn about ethics, mindful responses to situations, ways to maximise safety for everybody, adults and children and opportunity to ask questions.

 These procedures include: